OrangeAVA/Ultimate-Neural-Network-Programming-with-Python/README.md

 # This contains all the links mentioned in the different chapters of the book

+## For the latest developments on AI: https://medium.com/aiguys

 ## Chapter 1 Links
 [1] BackPropagation: https://www.nature.com/articles/323533a0